atthom/Revolut_Stats/README.md

 #### TO DO List

-> - write a report in a .md file.
+> - compile the script or make a standalone version
-> - compile the script
+> - convert the report into several format

 #### Known bug
 > - bug for ploting the last year